bdefore/dotfiles/README.md

 ## Post-Installation

 The SSH daemon is enabled by setup, but you'll still need to connect to it.
-The easiest way is to run from another client: `ssh-copy-id ssh-copy-id -i ~/.ssh/id_rsa.pub username@ip.address.of.new.machine` and enter the password you've set up for the new machine.
+The easiest way is to run from another client: `ssh-copy-id -i ~/.ssh/id_rsa.pub username@ip.address.of.new.machine` and enter the password you've set up for the new machine.
 If you're running ChromeOS, you can run this from Termina then select `id_rsa` as the identity in Secure Shell App.

 For code-server use, you'll first want to run it to create a file at `~/.config/code-server/config.yaml` and then edit the values there to your liking and get the random password generated.